TMstudentGro/Introduction-to-research-methods/README.md

 # **Research question and Hypothesis**
+*Research question:*
+Is there a big difference between the use of Doesn’t and Don’t between Stnd.
+English and AAVE?
 *Hypothesis:*
 Both the Stnd.
 English and AAVE have a high frequency in use of Doesn’t, but AAVE has a higher frequency in use of Don’t than Stnd.
 English.

 # **Method**
+I will be looking certain grammar changes.
+This is one of the examples I will be checking: "She doesn't like coffee." vs "She don't like coffee."
+I will check this in books written in AAVE and same period stnd.
+English.
+I will be checking the following.

+*Literature:*
+- Huckleberry Finn, Mark Twain (https://www.gutenberg.org/ebooks/76)
+- Oliver Twist, Charles Dickens (https://www.gutenberg.org/ebooks/730)
+- Other various books too.